TomodomoCo/gutenberg-block-columns/README.md

 # Columns Block for Gutenberg

 Ever wanted to add columns with variable widths on your Gutenberg page?
-This block provides an alternative to the built-in Gutenberg Columns block that supports variable width columns and more.
+This block provides the solution.

+> **This block is a work in progress.** We _strongly_ recommend you avoid using it in production environments.

 ## Installation